xyteam/AutoBDD/README.md

 Powerful, Flexible and Easy-to-Use BDD Automation Framework

-* Powerful - Test any local or remote target in single or parallel manner
+* Powerful - Automate anything you can see on a PC, local or remote, Web or non-Web
-* Flexible - Runs on any local desktop or cloud system
+* Flexible - Runs on any local desktop or cloud system, single thread or parallel
-* Easy-To-Use - Most of the technical configurations are simplified to single-command actions
+* Easy-To-Use - Most of the technical steps are simplified into a few single-command actions

 #### Philosophy
 ##### Low Entry Bar